Buy Bitcoin (BTC) in Australia

 While there's a few ways to invest in Bitcoin, the easiest method for beginners is generally to buy Bitcoin through a crypto exchange or platform that lets you deposit funds and buy Bitcoin directly using Australian dollars (AUD).

 This will save you having to convert your AUD into another currency and potentially help you save on fees.
 Thankfully, there are quite a few exchanges that let you buy Bitcoin with AUD, including Kraken, CoinSpot and Swyftx.
-There's generally also no fees for signing up, but you'll need to prove your identity to open an account.

-Follow the 5 steps below to get started:
+Follow the steps below to get started:

-1. Choose an exchange
+1. Find an exchange

 For beginners, fees, AUD support and ease-of-use might be your top priorities when choosing where to buy BTC.
 You can compare our picks for the best places to buy Bitcoin.